Author: Eli Oppenheimer

 5) Earn money while making a difference

 For many landowners, what they choose to do with their land is part of their legacy.
-While most people take pride making a positive impact in their communities, many more people are beginning to consider what kind of positive impact they can pass on to future generations.
+While most people take pride in making a positive impact in their communities, many more people are beginning to consider what kind of positive impact they can pass on to future generations.

 Leasing your land to a solar farm is a great way to do your part in helping the United States convert to a cleaner, renewable economy.
 A solar garden constructed on ten acres can offset the equivalent amount of CO2 as 2,950 acres of U.S. forests each year.